ANNA Logo

 ⚡ Best value for money

 When you look at what you get for your monthly fee, Tide’s paid plans start to make sense.
-Tide Plus (£9.99/month) adds a 24/7 legal helpline, priority support, and 20 free transfers; Tide Pro (£18.99/month) includes unlimited transfers and more expense tools.
+Tide Smart (£12.99/month) adds 25 free transfers and priority support; Tide Pro (£24.99/month) includes unlimited UK transfers and more expense tools; Tide Max (£69.99/month) includes a dedicated account manager and premium support.

-Monzo Pro costs less at £5/month, but it’s mainly about unlocking invoicing, accounting integrations, and multi-user access.
+Monzo Pro costs less at £9/month, but it’s mainly about unlocking invoicing, accounting integrations, and multi-user access.

 Verdict: For sole traders or microbusinesses, Monzo Pro is better value; for active businesses making frequent payments, Tide Pro’s unlimited transfers justify the higher price.